desmax74/openshift-drools-hacep-automation/README.md

 Ansible and scripts to automate openshift-drools-hacep-automation with just one command line.

+CRC, Git, Java and Maven must be installed, and Ansible of course.

 #### Fedora

 Create from scratch the crc setup, kafka cluster, topics and namespace